silv3rshi3ld/WuppieFuzzCICD/README.md

 The project includes GitHub Actions workflows for automating fuzzing and dashboard generation:

-1. **Fuzzing Workflow** (`wuppiefuzz_fuzz_and_RESTles.yaml`):
+1. **Fuzzing and Dashboard Generation Workflow** (`wuppiefuzz_fuzz_and_RESTles.yaml`):
    - Runs the three fuzzers (WuppieFuzz, RESTler, and EvoMaster) against the VAmPI API
    - Each fuzzer runs in its own job
    - Uploads the fuzzing results as artifacts

-2. **Dashboard Generation** (`dashboard-generation.yml`):
-   - Automatically triggered after the fuzzing workflow completes
+   - After all fuzzing jobs complete, a dashboard generation job:
      - Downloads the fuzzing results artifacts
      - Extracts the artifacts to the appropriate directories
      - Processes the results using the parsers
      - Generates the dashboard
      - Packages and uploads the dashboard as an artifact

-This automated pipeline ensures that whenever fuzzing is performed, the dashboard is automatically generated with the latest results, requiring no manual intervention.
+This integrated workflow ensures that whenever fuzzing is performed, the dashboard is automatically generated with the latest results, requiring no manual intervention.

 ## Fuzzer Integration